 Dans le domaine des blockchains, un Oracle est une source dâinformation provenant du monde physique sur laquelle est connectĂ© un ou plusieurs smart contracts et dont les parties sâentendent sur la fiabilitĂ© des donnĂ©es.
 On peut prendre comme exemple lâIATA pour les donnĂ©es liĂ©es aux vols aĂ©riens ou encore MĂ©tĂ©o France pour les donnĂ©es liĂ©es Ă la mĂ©tĂ©orologie (prĂ©cipitation, gel, neige etc.).
 UtilisĂ©es dans le cadre dâapplications dĂ©centralisĂ©es, les donnĂ©es dâun oracle permettent dâenclencher les termes dâun smart contract.
 Par exemple, une assurance paramĂ©trique remboursera automatiquement un agriculteur en cas de perturbation mĂ©tĂ©orologique dont les donnĂ©es sont certifiĂ©es par un oracle.

 In the blockchain field, an oracle is a source of information originating from the physical world to which one or more smart contracts are connected, and whose parties agree on the reliability of the data.
-Examples include IATA for flight data and Météo France for meteorological data (precipitation, frost, snow, etc.).
+Examples include IATA for flight-related data and Météo France for meteorological data (precipitation, frost, snow, etc.).
 Used in decentralized applications, oracle data triggers the terms of a smart contract.
 For example, parametric insurance will automatically reimburse a farmer in the event of a weather event whose data is certified by an oracle.

 Une DAO est une organisation de personnes fonctionnant grùce à un programme informatique qui fournit des rÚgles de gouvernance à la communauté sans direction centralisée.
 Ces rÚgles sont transparentes et immuables parce que codées dans un protocole blockchain.